When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Here’s an example of mine:

-One of the benefits of a media page is that when a journalist is trying to determine if they want to interview you or not, you have everything there to prove you’re media worthy.
+One of the benefits is when a journalist is trying to determine if they want to interview you or not, you have everything there to prove you’re media worthy.

 As I’ve done, you can also provide topics you’re happy to talk about to help them determine if you’re the right fit for them or to provide inspiration for them.